Blue Ridge Mountains Georgia, USA Travel Guide

 North Carolina/Tennessee.
 This national park has grander mountain vistas and extensive wilderness.

-Explore Newfound Gap Street and Cades Cove for stunning views and wildlife viewing.
+Explore Newfound Gap Street and Cades Cove for stunning views plus seeing wildlife.

 Gatlinburg, Pigeon Forge (TN), Cherokee, and Bryson City (NC) present tourist amenities.